aspect-build/rules_js/docs/link_npm_package.md

 When called at the root_package, a virtual store target is generated named "link__{bazelified_name}__store".

-When linking direct, a "{name}" alias is generated which consists of the direct node_modules link and transitively its virtual store link and the virtual store links of the transitive closure of deps.
+When linking direct, a "{name}" target is generated which consists of the direct node_modules link and transitively its virtual store link and the virtual store links of the transitive closure of deps.

-When linking direct, "{name}__dir" alias is also generated that refers to a directory artifact can be used to access the package directory for creating entry points or accessing files in the package.
+When linking direct, "{name}/dir" filegroup is also generated that refers to a directory artifact can be used to access the package directory for creating entry points or accessing files in the package.